 The rival coaches traveled the same route at the same hours, and races were of frequent occurrence.
 In those days, wealthy southern planters often came north by riverboat to Cairo or St. Louis, where they took the Stage to Chicago, proceeding around the lakes to some eastern resort.
 It need scarcely be said that they greatly enjoyed these impromptu races over the prairies, urging on their own driver by liberal promises of money and liquor and hurling wild jeers at the passengers and driver of the rival coach.
 The spirit of Frink rose to the combat, and orders were given to his drivers never to permit a Hinton coach to pass them.
 When, as on occasion happened, a Frink & Walker coach came in last, the unfortunate driver was soundly berated for his failure to observe the order.
 If he ventured the excuse that he did not wish to kill his horses, Frink would retort with an oath, "I'll find horses.
 I want you to find whips."

 After some days of negotiation, Hinton agreed to buy the property of the rival firm at an extravagant valuation, paying a small sum in cash and giving a series of long-time notes for the remainder of the debt.
-When the parties met with their lawyers to conclude the transaction, Frink inquired who was to be the backer of Hinton's notes.
-Hinton answered that nothing had been said about a backer, and asked whom Frink wanted.
+When the parties met with their lawyers to conclude the transaction, Frink inquired who would be the backer of Hinton's notes.
+Hinton answered that nothing had been said about a backer and asked whom Frink wanted.
 "I want Billy Neeley of the Ohio Stage Company," was the answer.
 "Why," replied Hinton, "Mr. Neeley wouldn't be my backer.
 We quarreled before I left Ohio, or you wouldn't have had me here in Illinois."